TyAbbott/cop4331-project/README.md

   * Seperate computers on the same network
 * A clever artificial intelligence (AI) to challenge players to try and beat the computer when there is no one around to play with.

-All of that comes packaged in a beautifully designed user interface that is both practical and esthetically pleasing.
+All of that comes packaged in a beautifully designed user interface that is both practical and aesthetically pleasing.